 As of the Spring 2022, we have lifted our COVID protocols as a result of case statistics, CDC guidelines and FCPS guidelines.
 We will not be requiring masks or distancing since we are outside.
 Children are welcome to continue to wear a mask if their parent(s) choose.

-MYTF has implemented changes to support social distancing, reducing numbers and density and requiring mask wearing.
+MYTF has implemented changes to support social distancing, reducing participation numbers and density and requiring mask wearing.
 The success (vis-a-vis health safety) of our season is ultimately the responsibility of every registered family.
 We are relying on your family to be diligent about monitoring current health and potential exposure, and to make responsible choices that do not put others at unnecessary or avoidable risk.

 Key Modifications to Season Logistics & Plan

 Reducing number of registrants from 350 to approximately 300 (which is an increase from the 250 limit we set for Spring 2021).

 In order to hold a practice session we need to have a minimum of 3 coaches/volunteers, preferably 4.

 Social distancing will continue to be a focus.
 This is most easily achieved when the kids are not actively participating.
 We will modify starts and reduce heat sizes, but social distancing during an actual race will be the responsibility of the athlete (based on family guidance).

 During registration you will sign your child(ren) up for 1 practice slot that they will attend all season.

 Any age can attend a practice so that siblings can attend together.

-Sunday Meets will be divided into more sessions than normal in order to manage the number of attendees at any one time, reduce heat size and enable social distancing.
+Sunday Meets may be divided into more sessions than normal in order to manage the number of attendees at any one time, reduce heat size and enable social distancing.
 Meets will feature fewer events in order to complete the Meet session in time.